George A. Polisner, Founder

 George has spent the last several years of his career addressing highly-complex conceptual technological and economic challenges for government, large enterprise and society.
 He remains active and engaged in participatory democracy, participatory budgeting, communication and strategy.
 He also writes about corporate social behavior and externalities.
 His work and innovation has been noted at Oracle, Dell, HP and the Legislative Counsel for the State of California.

 Originally trained as an architect and filmmaker, Stephen became fascinated with the systems and software that supported these professions and began his career in technology at Apple Computer in Cupertino in the late 90s.
 From there he worked for a number of startups and publishing companies in the San Francisco bay area and in Los Angeles, eventually rising to VP of Technology for Village Voice Media, where he oversaw a team of developers crafting custom web applications for internal use.
 In 2006, he left the corporate world and embarked on a 2 year trip around the world that took him to some 20 countries and 4 continents.
 When he returned, he decided to work on his own, where he could learn and employ a larger array of skills, and keep his professional encounters smaller scale and more personal.
 The last 10 years have allowed Stephen to develop a large number of technology skills, and he has contributed to a number of open source projects.
 Stephen has always been a political person, with a strong belief in social justice and the responsibility to leave the world a better place than one found it.

-Golda has designed data handling frameworks for several silicon valley startups, delivered key datasets at Factual, a leading location data provider, and was the primary maintainer of Webglimpse search software.
+Golda has worked for Jet Propulsion Laboratory, Oracle, and other major enterprises and startups to direct complex projects, programs, and teams.
+She has designed data handling frameworks for several silicon valley startups, delivered key datasets at Factual, a leading location data provider, and was the primary maintainer of Webglimpse search software.
 She holds a BS in Applied Mathematics from Caltech.